acteng/atip/README.md

 # Plan Your Active Travel Schemes

 This repository contains the Scheme Sketcher and Scheme Browser, two tools for mapping active travel schemes and viewing them alongside contextual layers.
-The tools re developed by the Alan Turing Institute in collaboration with Active Travel England.
+The tools are developed by the Alan Turing Institute in collaboration with Active Travel England.

 ## Usage